fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP (aka XCLASS or Hooks) – you need to check changes for yourself.

+4.x to 4.1
+^^^^^^^^^^

+What you need to know:

+- Added support for TYPO3 10.2
+- New extension icon
+- Minor fixes and clean up

+How to upgrade
+""""""""""""""

+- Clear all caches

 3.x to 4.0
 ^^^^^^^^^^